-To successfully complete this task, download and review the information in FNSTPB411_02_Project BAS data.
+To complete this task, download and review the BAS data information.

-a.
 Access the GST calculation worksheet for BAS.
-Use the information from FNSTPB411_02_Project BAS data to complete the GST calculation worksheet.
+Use the BAS data to complete the GST calculation worksheet.
 Use the snipping tool to capture a screenshot of the completed GST calculation worksheet for BAS and paste the screenshot into the table below.

 The student must download and review the information in FNSTPB411_02_Project BAS data.
-They must then access the GST calculation worksheet for BAS and use the information from FNSTPB411_02_Project BAS data to complete the GST calculation worksheet.
+They must then access the GST calculation worksheet for BAS and use the BAS data to complete the GST calculation worksheet.